-1 Click the Start button and, in the Search field, type PC Diagnostic Tool.
-In the list that appears above, click on your selection.
-Or click the PC Diagnostic Tool icon in the Protect & Fix tab of TOSHIBA Assist.
+1 Click Start, All Programs, TOSHIBA, Utilities, and then PC Diagnostic Tool, or click the PC Diagnostic Tool icon in the Protect & Fix tab of TOSHIBA Assist.

 The TOSHIBA PC Diagnostic Tool window appears.

 2 Click the Diagnostic Tool tab.